dmf95/gavh3.github.io/_posts/2021-09-13-why-you-need-conda-envs.md

   height: 427   # in pixels
   alt: it's all virtual.
 ---
-Before we begin, I want to say that this is not a comprehensive guide to Python virtual environments.
+Before I start, I want to say that this is not a comprehensive guide to Python virtual environments.
 There are very good resources online already discerning between conda, pip, and virtualenv (see: [The Definitive Guide to Conda Environments](https://towardsdatascience.com/a-guide-to-conda-environments-bc6180fc533))

 Let me start off with a story of how I wasted an entire afternoon after corrupting my conda environment.